Kovilambakkam

 Kovilambakkam is a southern suburb of Chennai, India.
-It is located in Chengalpattu district in the state of Tamil Nadu, about 26 km from Chennai city center and 12 km from Tambaram.
-The neighbourhood spans the areas of Sunnambu Kolathur, Chinna Kovilambakkam and Periya Kovilambakkam.
+It is a village panchayat located in Tambaram taluk, Chengalpattu district and Sholinganallur taluk, Chennai district in the state of Tamil Nadu, about 26 km from Chennai city center and 12 km from Tambaram.
+The neighbourhood spans the areas of Sunnambu Kolathur (Madipakkam-B / Madipakkam-II revenue village), Chinna Kovilambakkam and Periya Kovilambakkam.

+Kovilambakkam will be part of Tambaram City Municipal Corporation but there is confusion regarding Sunnambu kolathur as its revenue village Madipakkam-B is already part of Sholinganallur Taluk in Chennai district and Madipakkam-B VAO says that Madipakkam-B is part of Zone-14 of Greater Chennai Corporation.

 Governance

 The neighbourhood is administered by the Kovilambakkam Village Panchayat, which is under control of St. Thomas Mount Panchayat Union, Chengalpattu district.
-The area and population of Kovilambakkam is so huge that it consists of two revenue villages spanning two different districts in Tamil Nadu, namely, Kovilambakkam revenue village (which comes under Tambaram taluk in Chengalpattu district) and Madipakkam-B revenue village (which comes under Sholinganallur taluk in Chennai district).
-Madipakkam-B is commonly referred to by the villagers by its 800-year-old name Sunnambu Kolathur.
+The area and population of Kovilambakkam spans two revenue villages in Tamil Nadu, namely, Koilambakkam (wards 1, 2, 6, 7, 8, 9, 10, 11, 12) which comes under Tambaram taluk in Chengalpattu district and Sunnambu Kolathur / Madipakkam-B (wards 3, 4, 5) which comes under Sholinganallur taluk in Chennai District).